drduh/PC-Engines-APU-Router-Guide/README.md

 Use `chmod +x iptables.sh` to make the script executable and apply it with `sudo ./iptables.sh`.

-The PC Engines router should now be able to route packets.
+The APU router should now be able to route packets.
 Confirm by sending an outbound ping from another computer connected to the router.

 To make the firewall rules permanent: